3asyPe/qna3/README.md

 TG channel - https://t.me/easypeoff

-This script is using code for claiming from this script - https://t.me/ApeCryptor/46
+This script is using code for daily check in from this script - https://t.me/ApeCryptor/46

 ## Capabilities